 and 1-dimensional ARRAY of the types above.
+See "Programming concepts" section in the main manual.

 Note : String length for a STRING variable in PLC should be max 80 characters.
 Declare a STRING variable either with a specified size (str: STRING(35) or default size (str: STRING) which is 80 characters.